 Aburi Botanical Gardens, about 20 miles north of Accra, is where locals go to relax and enjoy a picnic, boasting beautifully manicured lawns and a collection of trees and plants from Ghana and abroad.
 Shai Hills Reserve is another day trip option, with throughout the reserve.
 Visitors can enjoy a horseback ride through the reserve and observe baboons, parrots and antelopes roaming freely.

 Accommodations & Homestays

-Please do note that there is an energy and power crisis in the country, which has led to load shedding.
-Therefore, there is limited power distribution, which has restricted electricity to 12-24 hours during certain days of the week.
-Students will be provided with rechargeable lanterns for nighttime.
+Please do note that there are energy and power outages in Ghana, which sometimes leads to an intermittent power supply.
+Furthermore, electricity is restricted to 12-24 hours during certain days of the week.
+When this happens, students will be provided with rechargeable lanterns for night-time.